Ballerina Feet Damage

 – Loss of toenails or chronic nail deformities

-– Infection if bacteria enter under damaged nail
+– Infection if bacteria enter under a damaged nail

 – Trimming toenails straight across to prevent ingrown nails